precice/precice.github.io/pages/docs/tooling/tooling-config-visualization.md

 The configuration visualizer comes with a CLI and a GUI, which serve different purposes:

 * Use the GUI to quickly explore a configuration and change the visualization parameters.
-* Use the CLI to automatriclaly generate graphs from preCICE configuration files or to heavily customize them to suite your own needs.
+* Use the CLI to automatically generate graphs from preCICE configuration files or to heavily customize them to suite your own needs.

 ## Using the GUI